Carvansons | Our History – A World of FragranceVicki2023-09-26T14:45:23+00:00

 The company also had a small unit in Somerset extracting tree moss and gum olibanum (frankincense).
 Olibanum resin was soaked in ethanol; the alcohol would then evaporate leaving the pure fragrance.
 One of the original copper stills is still on display in the head office.

 In 1968 Frank was joined by his son-in-law John Whowell.
 This arrangement worked well and at this point the company operated with just 5 employees and was happy to rely on UK sales alone.

 John’s son Luke began working for the company at a very early age.
 Before he left school, he was already working in the factory during summer holidays and in essence learning the basics from the ground up, which would stand him in good stead for his future role within the company.

 It was around this time, in the 1980’s that export sales increased as Luke, the third generation, began to focus further afield on overseas markets.
 The first of these ventures was Thailand, followed in quick succession by Indonesia, Malaysia, Vietnam and the Middle Eastern countries, with the expansion to surrounding areas year on year.
 Agents with specific local knowledge provide insight into local customs and trends that enable them to continue overseas success.

 We now have representation in the following countries.
 To contact our international teams and representatives, click here.

-The company now operates with sites across the world and has maintained its heritage while focusing on the future.
-The company has heavily invested in analytical and quality-control instrumentation to expand and develop their services and product offerings.
-In 2022, Carvansons moved from the Bury site to a brand-new purpose built site in Haslingden, Lancashire, enabling the company to grow once again.
+Carvansons now operates with sites across the world and has maintained its heritage while focusing on the future.
+We have heavily invested in analytical and quality-control instrumentation to expand and develop their services and product offerings.
+In 2022, Carvansons moved from the site in Bury to a brand-new purpose-built site in Haslingden, Lancashire, enabling the company to grow once again.